BlockchainCommons/bc-envelope-cli-rust/docs/VCElisionExample.md

 {
     ELIDED
 } [
-    note: "Signed by Example Electrical Engineering Board"
+    'note': "Signed by Example Electrical Engineering Board" 'verifiedBy': Signature
-    verifiedBy: Signature
 ]
 ```

 Comparing to the results of the previous step, we see a new pair of braces has appeared.
 This is because the subject of the document is *another* envelope that has been wrapped in its entirety to be signed.
-Notice the invocation of the `envelope subject --wrapped` command at the start of this example above.
+Notice the invocation of the `envelope subject type wrapped` command at the start of this example above.

 ## Revealing the Content